apache/royale-docs/features/nodejs/modules.md

 Write modules with ActionScript that can be loaded with `require()` in Node.js

 One of the reasons why the [Node.js](features/nodejs) ecosystem is so vibrant is the massive number of open source modules available to install from [the npm registry](https://www.npmjs.com/).
-Those modules are all deployed as JavaScript, but they can be written in a variety of languages that can compile to JavaScript, including [ActionScript](features/as3).
+Those modules are all deployed as JavaScript, but they can be written in a variety of languages that can compile to JavaScript, including [ActionScript](features/as3) with [Apache Royale](https://royale.apache.org/).

 ## A simple module